-Notice that, when a selection exist, the extent of the layer is that of the whole set of features, and the selection is not used to compute the extent, even though the rasterization is executed on the selected items only.
+Notice that, when a selection exist, the extent of the layer is that of the whole set of features, and the selection is not used to compute the extent.
 In that case, you might want to actually create a new layer from the selection, and then use it as input.